LinHaobo0221/react-typescript/README.md

 ### `Local`
 1. make sure you have mysql server
-2. run sql in data.sql
+2. run sql in data.sql to create db, table and test data
 3. npm run start